raindevteam/rain/README.md

 irc.canternet.org server!
 With future development, we hope to provide more installs to garner to the needs that users may have.

+Documentation is still pretty lacking, as I am currently developing the bot in a pre-alpha manner (despite the versioning saying otherwise).
+Not all testing is done, and many features are still lacking.
+It is not recommended to use the library just yet, unless you understand the consequences (the bot is deemed unstable and many bugs are yet to be ironed out).
+If you wish to still use the library, you may view the godoc reference (at least what there is of it) to find your way around.
+We hope to change of this on our way to a stable 1.0.0 release!

 Installation<a name="installation"></a>
 ---------------------------------------
 First make sure you have properly installed go on your system (paths set and everything)